Working with Visma Connect OAuth 2.0

 What happens behind the scenes is, first we'll get authorization code back, and then Postman will exchanges that for a Token using your Client ID and Secret.
 Obviously you'll need to implement all this, and you can read all about that in the Visma Connect Documentation.

 If you've used our recommended setup, you'll also get a refresh token back, that can be exchanged for a new token and refresh token.
 Each refresh token, with our setup, can only be used once, but we'll get a new one every time.
+So it's important to keep track of these to avoid any repeat request errors.

 Let's make our first request!